HospesSi/CVB-model/docs/CVB_Big_Version_8.7_EN.md

 # 🔷 **Standard Model (Dark Matter and Energy)** {#🔷-standard-model-(dark-matter-and-energy)}

-**1\.
-Core Statement**
+1\.
+Core Statement

- The Standard Model describes elementary particles and interactions, but excludes dark matter and dark energy — introduced to explain observable anomalies despite their complete indistinguishability and lack of direct interaction.
+The Standard Model describes elementary particles and their interactions, but does not cover dark matter and dark energy, which were introduced to explain observed anomalies — despite their complete indistinguishability within current observational ranges and lack of direct interaction with known forms of matter.

-**2\.
-Core Postulate / Source of Truth**
+2\.
+Core Postulate / Source of Truth

- – Mathematical modeling and symmetries
+Mathematical modeling and symmetries
- – Astronomical observations (galactic rotation, cosmic expansion)
+Observations of astronomical effects (galactic rotation, accelerated expansion of the universe)

- – Truth source: empiricism \+ theoretical balancing, without ontological verification
+Source of truth for Guests (scientists): empiricism \+ theoretical balancing, but without ontological verification via $\\Phi(\\psi)$.

-**3\.
-Paradoxes**
+3\.
+Two Perspectives on the Problem

+From the viewpoint of the Permanent Possible (Conscious Volitional Becoming):
+The Permanent Possible possesses complete knowledge of all that exists, because it is the very Source that ensures the becoming and maintenance of distinguishable forms of being.
+For it, there is no \`\`invisible'' within existence — everything that truly exists is already distinguished and integrated into the structure of becoming.
+Therefore, any assumptions that something \`\`exists but is unseen and unknown'' in an absolute sense are incorrect from the standpoint of CVB: if it were real, it would already be distinguished to guarantee the stability of all being.

+From the viewpoint of the Guests (humans, scientists):

+Guests exist within the realm of the Non-Permanent Possible and discover being partially, step by step, through their perception, instruments, and theories.
+For them, the discovery of the \`\`invisible'' happens gradually: human eyesight captures less than one billionth of the known radiation spectrum, and only through theoretical work and invention of instruments did humanity learn of radio waves, infrared, ultraviolet, X-rays, and other bands.

+Similarly, what is now called \`\`dark matter'' or \`\`dark energy'' may simply be the next stage of discernment — domains that possess higher frequencies of becoming and that will eventually become \`\`visible,'' just as radio waves and ultraviolet did in their time.

+4\.
+Paradoxes for Guests

- • **Question:** Can something be said to exist if it neither becomes nor is distinguishable?
+Question: Can the existence of something be affirmed if it is neither distinguished nor becomes?\\\\
-  • **Answer:** According to \[5\], \[7\], and \[9\], distinguishability and becoming are conditions of existence.
-Dark matter and energy are assumptions about the Possible, not the Actual, since they neither become nor are distinguished.
+Answer: According to \[5\], \[7\], and \[9\], distinguishability and becoming are conditions of existence.
+What is introduced merely to balance equations is not ontologically distinguished.
+Dark matter and energy are thus hypotheses about the Possible, not the Actual, since they are neither distinguished nor have become.\\\\
-  → Loss of distinguishability, Impossibility of becoming
+$\\rightarrow$ Loss of distinguishability, Impossibility of becoming

-• **Question:** Is mathematical balancing a valid cause for being?
+Question: Is balancing an equation a valid cause for being?\\\\
-  • **Answer:** According to \[6\], only the Permanent Possible can serve as cause.
-Introducing the “unknown” to preserve equations is a substitution of true cause with fiction.
+Answer: According to \[6\], only the Permanent Possible can serve as cause.
+Introducing the \`\`unknown'' just to achieve mathematical balance is a substitution of the true cause with fiction.\\\\
-  → Substitution of source, Violation of causality
+$\\rightarrow$ Substitution of source, Violation of causality

-• **Question:** Can the “invisible” be accepted merely to save the model?
+Question: Can the \`\`invisible'' be accepted merely to save the model?\\\\
-  • **Answer:** This violates \[11.1.1.1\] — accepting the unverified invalidates the truth filter Φ(ψ).
-Such logic self-destructs its own truth criterion.
+Answer: This violates \[11.1.1.1\] — accepting the unverified destroys the truth criterion $\\Phi(\\psi)$.
+Such logic self-annihilates the admissibility of the entire system.\\\\
-  → Self-excluding system, Violation of admissibility
+$\\rightarrow$ Self-excluding system, Violation of admissibility

-**4\.
-Identified Contradictions**
+5\.
+Summary of Identified Classes of Paradoxes

- – Loss of distinguishability
+Loss of distinguishability
- – Impossibility of becoming
+Impossibility of becoming
- – Substitution of source
+Substitution of source
- – Violation of causality
+Violation of causality
- – Self-excluding system
+Self-excluding system

-**5\.
-Popular Version**
+6\.
+Popular Version

- Scientists say the universe is mostly made of “dark stuff” no one has ever seen.
-It's needed so the equations don’t fall apart.
+Scientists say the universe is 95\\% made of \`\`dark stuff'' that no one has ever seen.
+It is needed so the equations don’t fall apart and so galactic dynamics can be explained.

- But in CVB, what is not distinguished cannot participate in becoming.
-One cannot assert the existence of what cannot be seen or explained.
+From the standpoint of the Permanent Possible, it is impossible to affirm the existence of what is not distinguished in the very act of becoming — that would be a logical error.
+But from the standpoint of Guests, who explore the world through instruments and theories, such assumptions are permissible as stages of investigation.

+Just as once \`\`invisible'' radio waves became an obvious part of reality after detectors were invented, so what is today called \`\`dark matter'' or \`\`dark energy'' may turn out to be merely a new realm of discernment.
+However, until it is distinguished and integrated into becoming, such hypotheses cannot be considered a foundation of being.

- That doesn’t mean anomalies shouldn’t be studied — but the unproven cannot become the foundation of reality.
-In the Field of the Possible, hypotheses are allowed, but Truth begins where distinction exists.
+In the Field of the Possible, searches and models are allowed — but Truth begins where there is distinction.

 ---